trigger-corp/Forge-Documentation/source/api/file.rst

 Returns true or false based on whether a given object is a file object, points to an existing file on the current device and the file is an image.
 If attempting to access an image from a previously saved file object it is recommended you use this method to check it still exists first.

-.. js:function:: file.isImage(file, success[, error])
+.. js:function:: file.isImage(file, success, error)

     :param file file: the file object to check.
-    :param function success: callback to be invoked when no errors occur, first argument a boolean value
+    :param function(isImage) success: callback to be invoked when no errors occur, first argument a boolean value.
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 ``imageURL``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~